-HCC have recently instructed KWL to replace all flat entrance doors within the block for third party certified FD30s fire doorsets; this project is currently in progress.
-Doorsets being installed meet the requirements detailed in the ADBVol: 1 Appendix C1 2a for fire resistance and smoke control from both sides, and are fitted with an appropriate positive action self-closing device (BS 1154) and a single action mechanism which does not require the use of a key.
+All flat entrance doors have been replaced with third party certified FD30s fire doorsets, which meet the requirements detailed in the ADBVol: 1 Appendix C1 2a for fire resistance and smoke control from both sides, and are fitted with an appropriate positive action self-closing device (BS 1154) and a single action mechanism which does not require the use of a key.

-No evidence of certification has been provided following doors which have been installed, however handover packs are expected to be produced and audited by a competent third party on completion of the project.
+No evidence of certification has been provided, however handover packs are expected to be held by HCC compliance teams.